ktempestuous/skeleton_personal_website/README.md

 If you improve it in a way that benefits others, consider sharing those improvements back.

-And if you use this template, I (Kirsten) would love to hear from you! :)
+And if you use this template, I (Kirsten) would love to hear from you!
+(Contact found at kirstentempest.com) :)